ERP Integration - A United Application Architecture

 Point-to-Point - Businesses often choose point-to-point integration because it can have low initial hurdles, but often fail to realize the long-term complications.
 Point-to-point creates a tightly coupled architecture that can become brittle as the enterprise grows – each new application added to the enterprise will require a new integration into the ERP system and each existing application.
 Over time, this integration method becomes more complex and creates tightly coupled dependencies that can burden the organization.

-Custom Applications or Adapters – Alternatively, businesses can choose to build their own custom integration adaptors or applications.
-These often start as simple data transfer tools, but as organizational requirements expand and they begin to use multiple ERP vendors, companies find that they need to build more and more adaptors.
+Custom Applications or Adapters – Alternatively, businesses can choose to build their own custom integration adapters or applications.
+These often start as simple data transfer tools, but as organizational requirements expand and they begin to use multiple ERP vendors, companies find that they need to build more and more adapters.
 These adapters become a large maintenance cost, compounded by the consistent evolution of protocols and complexity in ERP upgrades.

 Enterprise Service Bus (ESB) – Standalone ESBs are the newest and most modern approach to ERP integration.
 An ESB operates as a middle abstraction layer, and as such reduces dependences by decoupling the ERP system from other applications.
 This approach supports a wider array of data formats, including web-based protocols, and excels in companies that require real-time transitions.